frederikheld/pot-pourri/README.md

 ### webapp

-> Note: This is work in progress!
+> Note: This service is work in progress!

 The _webapp_ will be a convenient user interace for mobile devices to interact with your plants.
 Compared to other services of _Pot Pourri_, the web app is designed for a better user experience by reducing the displayed data and interaction options to what's relevant in a specific context.